kkv263/gorilla_weather/design.md

 - Vanilla JS
 - HTML
 - SCSS

-I used SCSS for this project since I believe it's easier to organize and manage styling.
+	- I used SCSS for this project since I believe it's easier to organize and manage styling.
 SCSS allows you to code split into different files, variables, nest, and works very well with BEM naming.
+- Vite
+	- Vite is a tool that makes it fast to setup a frontend project.
+I used the vanilla template so it comes as a minimal barebones project.
+All HTML/CSS and JS are vanilla and no frameworks were used.

 #### Location Search:
 There is a search bar once you load the page to look up weather information about a location.
 Because we use Foreca's API valid values will depend on what gets put through their API.